opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/start-watson-transcription-woh.md

 # Start Watson Transcription
 ## Description

-The Start Watson Transcription invokes the IBM Watson Speech-to-Text service, passing an audio file to be tranlated to text.
+The Start Watson Transcription invokes the IBM Watson Speech-to-Text service, passing an audio file to be translated to text.

 ## Parameter Table